lealobanov/Year1-COMP1101-Programming-NodeJS/README.md

 Within the app, new HTML content is dynamically formatted via the fetch API when GET requests are initiated.
 A for loop is used to iterate through applicable JSON content, creating a new HTML card section and filling content where applicable.
 The Bootstrap-supported modal structure is used to render HTML content upon button click.

-The presented WebForum app further supports mobile compatability; all content and navigation are responsive to device width.
+The presented WebForum app further supports mobile compatability; all content and navigation (mobile hamburger) are responsive to device width.

 Lastly, the WebForum app is deployed to Heroku cloud deployment service.